CodeMettle/akka-solr/README.md

 The goal of akka-solr is to provide a high-performance, non-blocking, Akka-and-Scala-native interface to [Apache Solr4](http://lucene.apache.org/solr/).
 The initial implementation provides an interface similar to `spray-client`'s, with an Akka extension that allows requests to be sent to an actor, or an interface to request a connection actor and send requests to it.
 Optional builders for for requests are provided, but are not required; results from Solr are returned as wrapper objects that provide easier access from Scala to SolrJ objects.
 Some SolrJ objects are used in the interest of maintainability.

 #### Note about blocking:
 In order to keep from reinventing the wheel and then maintaining said wheel, the SolrJ library is used for generating update (add/delete) requests (which could easily be replaced, and actually is buggy) and for parsing results (`XMLResponseParser`, `BinaryResponseParser`, `StreamingBinaryResponseParser`).
 Since the SolrJ `ResponseParser`s work from `java.io.InputSource`s, and akka-solr uses reactive/non-blocking response chunking, blocking calls were added to bridge the `InputSource` requests into Akka messages.
 A dedicated, runtime-configurable executor is used for all SolrJ response parsing with the `ActorInputStream` class and the `akkasolr.response-parser-dispatcher` config.
 Any improvements / alternate implementations are welcome.
+Along the same lines, SolrJ's ZkStateReader class is used for ZooKeeper/SolrCloud support, it has a configurable dispatcher that will be created upon first usage.

 Import